 Baked Zucchini Chips

-Why We Love This Baked Zucchini Chips Recipe
+Why I Love Zucchini Chips

 When trying to stay on a healthy eating plan, I find snack time the hardest meal to stick to.
-Mainly because I get tired of eating the same 3 healthy snacks over and over again.
+Mainly because I get tired of eating the same three healthy snacks over and over again.
+This winter, I’ve been experimenting with healthy snack options to mix things up a bit and help me stay on a clean eating regimen.

 When zucchini is sliced thin and baked at low heat, it turns into thin rounds of crispy goodness.
 I have to tell you, this is one of my favorite zucchini recipes!
+I don’t have a lot of self-control with these chips either, but at least I know they are ultra-light and packed with goodness.
+Like my sweet potato chips, it’s a guilt-free snack I can enjoy anytime I want!

 - Salt – like kosher or crunchy sea salt

-- Hot Smoked Paprika – optional
+- Hot Smoked Paprika – optional, but recommended for a sweet smoky note

-How to Make Baked Zucchini Chips
+How to Make

-Bake for 1 1/2 – 2 hours until crisp and golden.
+Bake low and slow – Bake for 1 1/2 – 2 hours until crisp and golden.
 If some zucchini chips are still flimsy or damp, remove the crisp chips and place the damp chips back in the oven for a few more minutes.
 Allow the zucchini chips to cool on the paper towels to absorb any extra oil.
 Store in an air-tight container.

 Serving Suggestions